 How to Create the Best Case Study

 Luckily, creating an effective case study is a relatively straightforward process.
-Here are all the steps you need to take to make sure your case study is a glowing success.
+Here are all the steps you need to take to make ensure your case study research is a glowing success — whether it’s a single case, a collective case study, or multiple case studies.

 Build Trust:

 The first step to writing a good case study is building trust.
-The reader needs to know that you are credible and worth listening to if they want their own business’s marketing plan to succeed.
+The reader needs to know that your research team is credible and that your case selection is worth listening to if they want their own business’s marketing plan to succeed.

 Talk About the Benefits: